Blog Total Locker Service

 Standing vs seated use

-Requires space to sit, lean forward, stand and store belongings.
-Allow at least 1000–1200mm in front of lockers when benches are used for changing.
+Seated use requires space to sit, lean forward, stand and store belongings.
+Allow at least 1000–1200 mm in front of lockers when benches are used for changing.

 Changing room vs workplace layouts